 - Freshly ground black pepper to taste

 1 Heat the olive oil on medium heat in a large, thick-bottomed pot (5 to 6 quart).
 Add the onion and the bay leaves and cook for 2 to 3 minutes, until slightly softened.
-Then add the chopped celery, cook for 2 to 3 more minutes.
-Then add the minced garlic and cook for a minute more.
+Add the chopped celery, cook for 2 to 3 more minutes.
+Add the minced garlic and cook for a minute more.

 3 Remove the ham hock from the soup pot, to a plate to let cool enough to handle.
 Add the white beans and cook for 15 minutes.
 Add the chopped chard, simmer until chard is wilted, a few minutes more.